Looking back at a year of life-shaping lessons

 Lift Others Up By Giving of Yourself

-Taught by Doug Hallberg, Draper Middle School, NY and Kim Scheffler, Director New Business Development and Partnerships, adidas
+Taught by Doug Hallberg, Draper Middle School, NY and Kim Scheffler, Director New Business Development and Partnerships.

 When you look for ways to contribute to others, when you use your gifts to help others, it is one of the best joys in life.
 When that is wrapped around a sense of community and purpose, great change happens for us all.
-In September, IHT and our partner adidas completed a year-long project in the creation of the adidas Zone for IHT Spirit.
-Our new wrist-based heart rate monitor, developed specifically for schools, could have never been developed without the amazing digital sports team at adidas, led by Kim Scheffler and key teachers to listen to and learn from like Doug Hallberg, the New York and Eastern District Middle School Teacher of the Year, who flew to Germany early in the Zone’s development to help adidas’ engineers understand how to build the most ideal wearable for education.
+In September, IHT completed a year-long project in the creation of the IHT Zone.
+Our new wrist-based heart rate monitor, developed specifically for schools, could have never been developed without the amazing digital sports team, led by Kim Scheffler and key teachers to listen to and learn from like Doug Hallberg, the New York and Eastern District Middle School Teacher of the Year, who flew to Germany early in the Zone’s development to help engineers understand how to build the most ideal wearable for education.
 What we learned from Kim, Doug and so many teachers is that sharing ideas and innovation with those most passionate about the cause builds us all up.
 When you give the gift of sharing what makes you come alive, you create a ripple effect of joy that touches many and builds bridges between everyone.

 Sharing time and listening to change agents like those involved in the Zone’s development reminds us that we are all connected, we are all in this together and together, we are stronger.
 By creating a sense of togetherness and sharing the gifts you have with others, you instill a sense of community and well-being in the whole.

 Success is No Accident

 Taught by John Dunlop, PE Teacher at Portage Central (Mich.)
 Middle School and his Students